archermarx/archermarx.github.io/md/p/advanced-diffraction-sim.md

 # Diffraction grating simulation

-Below is a simulation of a linearly-polarized point wave emanating from a point passing through a diffraction grating.
+Below is a simulation of a linearly-polarized wave emanating from a point source at (X, Y) passing through a diffraction grating.
 You can vary several parameters to see how the interference pattern on the other end of the grating changes.

 <div class="centered-block">